 - Critical Care

 The Department of Anesthesiology has a long tradition of excellence in the clinical care of cardiac surgical patients dating back to the development of the clinical application of pulmonary artery catheterization and transesophageal echocardiography.
 Today, Yale-New Haven Hospital is a busy pediatric and adult cardiac surgery center, delivering cardiac anesthesiology services for over 1,250 patients annually.
 With all cardiac anesthesia faculty members trained in transesophageal echocardiogapy (TEE), we are well equipped to provide intraoperative echocardiographic examination for all cardiac surgical procedures.
-Weekly echo conferences are designed to review interesting and challenging cases.
-There are active collaborations in the area of TEE associated research between the Department of Anesthesiology and Cardiology.
+Weekly collaborative echo conferences between the Department of Cardiology and Anesthesiology are designed to review emerging topics in echocardiograph as well as interesting and challenging cases.
+In addition, there are active collaborations in the area of TEE associated research between the Department of Anesthesiology and Cardiology.

 Significant clinical emphasis is placed on the management of patients with complex cardiac and cardio-thoracic disease as well as management of patients in the cardio-thoracic ICU.
 The expansion of clinical programs in the area of cardiac assist devices as well as cardiac transplantation have significantly expanded the scope and breadth of service provided by the cardiac anesthesia division.
-Recent clinical expansion into cares of port-access valve procedures as well as robotic surgical procedures have further embellished the division's clinical profile.
+The Cardiac Anesthesiology team also cares for patients undergoing a variety of trans-catheter valve procedures as well as robotic heart surgery have further embellished the division's clinical profile.

 Core Research Areas Include:

 - Evaluation of the impact of cardiopulmonary bypass on the inflammatory response

 - Development of TEE-quality-assurance mechanisms and education materials

 - Tissue engineering/regeneration medicine